zsviczian/excalidraw-wiki/06 Troubleshooting/Compatibility Issues - Plugins to Watch Out For.md

 - [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings/issues/115#issuecomment-2416514409).
 Navigation in Obsidian settings is sluggish.
 [More info](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/1826)
 - [OmniSearch](https://github.com/scambier/obsidian-omnisearch) Significant performance degradation.
 [More info](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/2055#issuecomment-2401376219)
 - [Math+](https://github.com/ocapraro/obsidian-math-plus) Some users have reported that after installing the plugin the Excalidraw toolbar disappeared.
+- [Linter](https://github.com/platers/obsidian-linter) changes files in the background which can lead to corrupt Excalidraw files.
+For example the `lint on focus file change` option was reported as such a problematic setting. [#1715](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/1715#issuecomment-2571640643)

 %%
 # Excalidraw Data